 International investors face a number of unique risks like political risk and currency risk.
 Inflation represents another risk very important to understand since it can have a profound impact on the economy.
-It is true not only in unstable countries, like Zimbabwe where inflation went as high as 2,600.2% in 2008, but also developed markets worldwide.
+It is true not only in unstable countries, like Zimbabwe where inflation went as high as 2,600.2% in 2008, but also in developed markets worldwide.

 Inflation is often measured using the consumer price index (CPI) indicators, which calculate a currency's purchasing power relative to a diverse basket of consumer goods.
 The CPI is also divided into sub-indexes and sub-sub-indexes to remove certain outliers, such as energy prices, that may have risen due to other geopolitical factors and may not reflect true inflation.